 2. Get Organized

-One reason where anxiety can creep up on you after a divorce is due to your living arrangements.
+Another time when anxiety can creep up on you after a divorce is due to your living arrangements.
 You may be in the same home, but now alone, or you may have had to find a new space.
 Either way, it’s a good opportunity to go through your items and get organized.
 Get rid of anything that has a negative feeling for you, such as old pictures.

 It may be satisfying to burn or otherwise destroy these items, but it may be a good idea to see if anyone else would like them.
 For instance, you may not want your old wedding pictures, but your children may want to keep them for themselves to show their children someday.
 That ratty sweatshirt that you despise may be better off with your ex or your child.
 Anything that you have left that you don’t want, you could either destroy it or send it off to a charity thrift store where someone will get more use out of it.